 Elbow Beach, Paget Parish.
 One of Bermuda’s iconic pink beaches, part of this beach serves the private resorts on it.
 It is accessible to non-hotel guests only from Tribe Road No. 4.
 However, its location, with favourable winds and water currents, makes it popular for watersport activities such as kitesurfing, kayaking and snorkelling.
 The wreck of the Pollockshields lies just about 100 feet offshore.

 Horseshoe Bay, Southampton Parish.
 This is Bermuda’s most photographed and most popular beach.
 Almost every cruise ship that arrives at Dockyard offers a day trip here, and many hotel guests also venture to this expansive strand.
-Aside from the beautiful pink sand, this beach is also known for its interesting rock formations and small tidal pools.
+Aside from the beautiful light pink sands, this beach is also known for its interesting rock formations and small tidal pools.
 Though it seems like it would feel crowded, it’s large enough to accommodate a good number of people without ever feeling overwhelming.
 Many facilities are available here, including rentals, a café, lifeguards in the summer, toilets and showers.

 Jobson’s Cove, Warwick Parish.
 Another extension of Warwick Long Bay, this beach offers the impressive scenery of limestone cliffs with small tidal pools between them, making it a favourite amongst locals.
 It is also excellent for snorkelling.
 There are no facilities here, but a trail leads back to the ones at Warwick Long Bay.